This is a step-by-step guide to help you connect Instagram Insights to Google Data Studio to automate your social media reports.

 Clients and non-technical users may understand the names you put to your campaigns, but they will love the visuals.

 Sometimes, the images displayed on Google Data Studio seem blurry.
 The reason is that Data Studio doesn’t create images but brings them from a URL.

-Sometimes, the images are too small (aka thumbnails) and that’s why you will affect their quality if you increase the size.
+I recommend keeping them as small in their tables’ columns as possible.
 The Instagram pages Insights connector for Data Studio lets you bring post dimensions like:

 - Post image